sowcow/blog/content/posts/jordan-peterson.md

 1. He first convinces audience that they are innately evil.
-1. Then he provides them with meaning of life as actively not being as evil/bad as he convinced they should image themselves.
+1. Then he provides them with meaning of life as actively not being as evil/bad as he convinced them they should image themselves
 1. He literally says that if you disagree with him then you should be scared
-1. He covers this stuff with crying (in audio version) and with a pile of irrelevant images.
+1. He covers this stuff with crying (in audio version) and with a pile of irrelevant images

 Anyway he is using manipulation.
 There is no argument to refute.